Defiance Campaign: The Campaign

 The Defiance Campaign was launched on 26 June 1952, the date that became the yearly National Day of Protest and Mourning.
 The South African police were alerted about the action and were armed and prepared.
 In major South African cities, people and organizations performed acts of defiance and civil disobedience.
 The protests were largely non-violent on the parts of the participants, many of whom wore tri-color armbands signifying the ANC.
 Black volunteers burned their pass books.
 Other black volunteers would go into places that were considered "whites-only," which was then against the law.
 These volunteers were arrested, with the most arrests (over 2,000 people) being made in October 1952.
-When protesters were arrested, they would not defend themselves in court, "leading to large-scale imprisonment."
-Others who were offered fines as an alternative chose to go to prison.
+When protesters were arrested, they would not defend themselves in court, "leading to large-scale imprisonment".
+Others who were offered fines as an alternative choice to go to prison.
 The mass imprisonment, it was hoped, would overwhelm the government.

 The South African government labelled the protests as acts of anarchy, communism and disorder.
 The Nationalist newspaper, the Oosterlig, wrote that the protesters "find prison a pleasant abode.
 These people only understand the lash."
 Police often used batons to force protesters to submit.
 On 9 November 1952, police fired on a group of black protesters in Kimberley killing 14 and injuring 39.
 Other orders to shoot demonstrators "on sight" were issued by the South African Minister of Justice, Charles Swart.
-Arrests of peaceful protestors "disgusted a section of white public opinion."
+Arrests of peaceful protestors "disgusted a section of white public opinion".
 In July 1952, there were raids of ANC and SAIC offices.

 As a result of the protests, the NP started "imposing stiff penalties for protesting discriminatory laws" and then they created the Public Safety Act.
-The goals of the Defiance Campaign were not met, but the protests "demonstrated large-scale and growing opposition to apartheid."
-The United Nations took note and called the apartheid policy a "threat to peace."
+The goals of the Defiance Campaign were not met, but the protests "demonstrated large-scale and growing opposition to apartheid".
+The United Nations took note and called the apartheid policy a "threat to peace".

 In the middle of April 1953, Chief Albert Luthuli, the President-General of the ANC, proclaimed that the Defiance Campaign would be called off so that the resistance groups could reorganize taking into consideration the new political climate in South Africa.

 The Defiance Campaigns, including bus boycotts in South Africa, served as an inspiration to Civil Rights Activists in the United States.
 Albert Luthuli was tried for treason, was assaulted and deposed of his chieftaincy of his Zulu clan.
 Mandela took over the ANC after Luthuli.

 Apartheid was finally ended in the early 1990s, as marked by the 1994 South African general election, the first South African election held using universal adult suffrage.